In August 2014, UMC began the process of examining the current state of sdstate.edu.

-- The web supports expectations outlined in IMPACT 2018.
+- The web supports expectations outlined in the university's current strategic plan.

-Drupal is a content management platform used by more than 26 percent of all .edu websites as well as whitehouse.gov and the NYSE website.
-Drupal provides solutions for each of the four key criteria we identified during our evaluation:
+Drupal is a content management platform that provides solutions for each of the four key criteria we identified during our evaluation:

 - Accessibility and language translation: There are federal standards all websites must meet to be compliant.
-The current sdstate.edu meets few, if any, of these standards.
 Drupal sites come with accessibility tools we can use immediately to meet these federal requirements.